aleatory-science/deep-probprog-course/README.md

 ## Syllabus

 ### TODOs
-* Develop and Solve new Exercises for Bayesian Regression
+* Solve Exercise for Hidden Markov Models (Use TorusDBN as example)
-* Find Dataset and Solve Exercises for Hidden Markov Models
+* Solve Exercises for Bayesian Regression (Use https://github.com/fivethirtyeight/data/blob/master/weather-check/weather-check.csv instead of BDA).
+The model is simpler but still amenable to hierarchical analysis.

 ### Part I - Introduction to Deep Probabilistic Programming